virtualmin/virtualmin-install/modules/README.md

 configures AWS S3 and Virtualmin scheduled backups with given S3 bucket details.

 ##### Script Parameters
-Parameters can be set as environment variables.
+Parameters can be set as environment variables or sourced from a file named `virtualmin-install-module-s3-scheduled-backups.source`, placed in the same directory as the script before running the installation script.

 Required parameters are: